-Almost all economic analyses of discrimination in hiring have focused on tastebased and/or statistical models of discrimination.
+Almost all economic analyses of discrimination in hiring have focused on taste-based and/ or statistical models of discrimination.
 Taste- or preference-based discrimination refers to the situation in which employers have a preference for not employing minority workers, while statistical discrimination arises when employers have imperfect information about individuals' productivity and therefore use estimates of group productivity when hiring.
 If the group productivity of minority workers is lower on average than that of majority workers, employers will statistically discriminate in favor of majority job applicants when hiring.

-important characteristics in the hiring process (which differ on average across groups), the CT method cannot separately identify the mechanisms that drive discriminatory treatment [6].
+CT studies ideally attempt to measure employer preferences and tastes for hiring majority over minority job applicants by controlling for the most important productivity-related characteristics.
+However, unless the CT study includes all of the important characteristics in the hiring process (which differ on average across groups), the CT method cannot separately identify the mechanisms that drive discriminatory treatment [5].
 Hence, although a carefully designed CT study includes many (but not all) important productivity characteristics, there are uncertainties regarding whether differences in callback rates should be interpreted solely as arising from taste-based discrimination.